open-horizon/examples/edge/msghub/cpu2msghub/README.md

 ## Using the CPU To IBM Message Hub Edge Service

-- First, go through the "Try It" page "Installing Horizon Software On Your Edge Machine" to set up your edge node.
-- Get an IBM cloud account (and for now have your org created in the exchange)
+- Before following the steps in this section, install the Horizon agent on your edge device and point it to your Horizon exchange.
+Also get an API key that is associated with your Horizon instance.
 - Set your exchange org:
 ```
 export HZN_ORG_ID="<yourorg>"